Data Protection: What Works Today Could Be Non-Compliant Tomorrow

 This, on the other hand, can be extremely difficult to practice, even for a large enterprise, because the backup specialists need to be isolated from the production data and thereby the daily operations.

-Here, a third-party provider can ensure complete separation between IT environment and the backup solution on a logical and physical level.
+A third-party provider can ensure complete separation between IT environment and the backup solution on a logical and physical level.
 In fact, a managed services providers or third-party provider can even lower costs and strengthen security and compliance.

-What Issues Should You Expect?
+What Data Protection Issues Should You Expect?

 Future data protection solutions will need to take some important elements to compliance into account: